-There’s no denying that 2020 has presented countless challenges.
+There’s no denying that recent times have presented countless challenges for everyone.
 For our community groups, schools, sports clubs and more, one of those challenges has been fundraising.

 With restrictions putting in-person events, chocolate selling, and even fundraiser sausage sizzles on hold, drumming up financial support has been tougher than ever.
 To help keep you on track this year, we’ve pulled together some fundraising ideas.

 While in-person events are nearly impossible to pull off at the moment, it doesn’t mean all events are off the table.
 A great way to keep events rolling is to go virtual, they can be simple to execute, and the numbers won’t need to be restricted.
 Consider using a video conference program to hold your quiz night or presentations.
 Requesting a small donation from attendees and holding a silent auction by email during the event are just two ways to raise money from the event.